martimy/clab_yang/docs/tutorial.md

 ## Putting it all together

-If you wnat to skip all the above process and complete all configuration at once, follow these steps after deploying the lab:
+If you want to skip all the above process and complete all configuration at once, follow these steps after deploying the lab:

 1. Ensure the gNMIc environment variables are set: